 monitoring systems, offering timely restructuring options for

-stressed borrowers, collaborating with specialized recovery
+stressed borrowers, collaborating with specialised recovery

 agencies, leveraging data analytics for early warning signals,